 The NDIS is full of new terms and phrases.
-Learning the language will help you to understand the Scheme and how it can benefit the person that you care for.
-It may also be easier to understand the scheme and communicate with the NDIA if you have an understanding of their terms.
-Here are explanations of some of the terms and phrases used by the National Disability Insurance Agency.
+Learning the language will help you to understand the Scheme and how it can benefit the person you care for.
+Another reason to understand NDIS terms, is that learning the language, can make conversations with agency staff easier to understand.
+The NDIA has a glossary of terms which you can view here.

 Capacity building – improving someone’s or something’s ability to carry out an activity or function.

 Carers – family members or friends who provide support to a person with disability.